 Having strong connections with these countries gives him, and therefore Apolonet, the ability to innately connect with local software developers, application packaging engineers an other IT specialists.

 Eastern Europeans specialists are held in high esteem for their theoretical background, logical and mathematical thinking and excellent programming skills.
 This is because of the bias towards mathematics and science during primary, secondary and high school in Moldova’s and Romania’s curriculum.

 On the other hand our people in Barcelona bring Spanish flavor to the software we produce: passion, color, warmness and cheerfulness.
 All those are mandatory ingredients for great user-centric software products.

-The results are Software Products that are logical, fast, reliable but also intuitive, crisp and nice; Application Packages that install and perform correctly, in line with the package specifications.
+The results are: Software Products that are logical, fast, reliable but also intuitive, crisp and nice; Clean & high quality Application Packages that install and perform correctly, delivered within SLA and in line with the package specifications.

-We have an IT delivery center in Meridian Building (Barcelona) where we share room and employees with our sister companies (Ambit Projectes, Bye Bye Box and Phit), a small DDC in Chisinau (Moldova) and soon an Application Packaging hub in Tortosa (Spain).
+We have an IT delivery center in Meridian Building (Barcelona) where we share room and employees with our sister companies (Ambit Projectes, Bye Bye Box and Phit), a small DDC in Chisinau (Moldova) and an Application Packaging hub in Iaşi (Romania).

 Hi!
 My name is Andrei and this is the Apolonet story.
 It all started back in late 2013 when a start-up company, with a different vision how people should consume leisure, approached me.
 They were looking for someone with user-centric software development skills to build the Android mobile application.
 The MPV should’ve allowed users to scan a 3D barcode and open a table session.
 Users could then browse the Restaurant Menu, read reviews, order, talk in real time with the staff, split the invoice or decide exactly what to pay, invite, make in-app payment, share on social networks, etc.